developernaren/visitnepal/blog/intro.md

 ### Fitness and Health

 Please be prepared for a lot of walking.
 During the trek, we may have to walk anywhere from 3 hours a day up to 8 hours day and mostly uphill.
 Please start excersizing and walking a few months before the trip.
 Slow and steady is the key here.
 You have to build up your stamina.

+### Political Correctness

+You might hear casual comments about your weight, skin color, age, gender etc during conversations.
+Please do not take it personally.
+Most likely, people are just curious and trying to make conversation.
+Social make up and history makes different things taboo in different cultures.
+The things you might find offensive might not be offensive to someone else and vice versa.
+For example, joking about caste system is considered offensive in Nepal but people comment on weight all the time and it is not considered offensive.
+If you feel uncomfortable with any conversations you are part of, please leave the situation and DO NOT start arguing.
+It's not worth it.